National Mint of Bolivia: Later years and Republican minting

+The revolutionary authorities of the United Provinces of the Río de la Plata taking over the Casa de Moneda by General Manuel Belgrano in 1813.
+Days before -in Buenos Aires- the Assembly of the Year XIII created a national currency for the United Provinces of the Río de la Plata, which had been approved on April 13, 1813.

+The Potosí Mint minted gold coins with values of 8, 4, 2 and 1 escudos, and silver coins with 8, 4, 2, 1 and ½ reales.
+These coins, instead of having the face of the King of Spain, began to carry the legend "In Union and Liberty".
+On the obverse appeared a radiant Sun of May with eyes, nose, mouth and 32 rays, while the coat of arms of Argentina appeared on the reverse.
+The legend indicated United Provinces of the Río de la Plata and had the PTS monogram identifying the Potosí mint.
+In 1815, the stamps were taken from Potosí to Córdoba, where the first mint in Argentina was installed.

 The Republic of Bolivia was formed on the 6 August 1825.
 Little after a conflict that stretched 15 years with the support of Simón Bolívar and Antonio José de Sucre, the administrative organization and monetary unit was established, albeit with numerous difficulties.
 Two years would have to pass, whilst Spanish currencies continued circulating, before the first Republican coin would be struck.

 In 1933 the abandoned Mint was used as a headquarters during the Chaco War was fought between Bolivia and Paraguay over control of a great part of the Gran Chaco region of South America.
 It was subsequently used as a stable for the peasants who traveled to the Potosí market from the countryside.

-The colonial and republican machinery is conserved in the mint solely for museum purposes.
+The post-independence facility, at the site of the second colonial mint, produced its last coin in 1951, and is now a museum.
 It is considered one of the most important museums in Bolivia.
 The building has UNESCO World Heritage status under the City of Potosi listing in 1987.